smmehmedkhan/blogify/ROADMAP.md

-# Ruddy Blog - Project Roadmap
+# Blogify - Project Roadmap

 ## Overview

-This document outlines the development roadmap for Ruddy Blog, a modern blogging platform built with Node.js, Express, and MongoDB.
+This document outlines the development roadmap for Blogify, a modern blogging platform built with Node.js, Express, and MongoDB.
 The roadmap is divided into current implemented features and planned future enhancements organized by development phases.

 ## Current Implementation (v1.0)